 Do not neglect your gift, which was given you through prophecy when the body of elders laid their hands on you.1 Timothy 4:14 NIV

-Many neglect their gift, assuming that because they can’t preach, teach, or sing, that they are not gifted.
+Many assume that because they can’t preach, teach, or sing, they are not gifted.
 But the body is much more than a passive collection of people being entertained by speakers and musicians.
 It is a living organism with many working parts necessary for its health and success as a body.
-And each of us has a God given role to fill within that body.
+And each of us has a God-given role to fill within that body.